kaledaljebur/SnortIDS-Windows/readme.md

 This is customised SnortIDS v2.9 to suit Microsoft Windows, follow the following steps to get it working:

-1. It is better to install it in Win10 to avoid the possible **_0xc00000b_** error if you use Win Sever.
+1. It is better to install it in Windows 10 to avoid the possible **_0xc00000b_** error if you use Windows Sever (there is another installation guide for Windows server).
+   - This Windows 10 can be used as a Network (or Host) IDS and security analyser, but a copy of the network traffic should be forwarded to it.
 2. Download and install Wireshark or just [Npcap](https://npcap.com/dist/npcap-1.79.exe).

-   - Npcap needed for SnortIDS and it is part of Wireshark.
+   - Npcap needed by SnortIDS for traffic capturing and it is part of Wireshark.

 3. Download SnortIDS from this [repository](https://github.com/kaledaljebur/snortids-windows/raw/main/Snort.zip) and unzip it in the C drive in Windows to be in c:\Snort\ \
    ![alt text](images/snort-in-c-drive.png)